liborty/rstats/README.md

 Methods which take an additional generic vector argument, such as a vector of weights for computing weighted geometric medians (where each point has its own weight).
 Matrices multiplications.

 ## Appendix: Recent Releases

+* **Version 1.2.16** - TriangMat developed.
+Methods working with triangular matrices are now implemented for this struct.

 * **Version 1.2.15** - Introducing `struct TriangMat`: better representation of triangular matrices.